 As you know, here at The Lazov Agency we preach, social, social, social.
 Or maybe it’s more like, get social, get social, get social.
-There are some great advantages marketers, both big and small, can benefit from when going social.
+There are some significant advantages marketers, both big and small, can benefit from when going social.
 To keep the preaching going, here are a few tips to keep in mind.

 4. Appoint social duties to employees.
 Don’t buy followers and don’t just rely on your “social media” team put in place.
 I recommend relying on your employees for positive exposure as well.
-If each employee shared brand events and products to their 200, 600, or 1200 “friends”, think of the organic outreach and organic success that can be achieved.
+If each employee shared brand events and products to their 200, 600, or 1200 “friends,” think of the organic outreach and organic success that can be achieved.

 5. Do Something.
 Don’t waste time thinking and planning the “perfect” campaign, tweet or post.
-For the most part, social media feeds are live and if you’re wasting hours or even days to plan one tweet, you’ve missed hundreds of conversations and most certainly have missed meaningful exposure.
+For the most part, social media feeds are live, and if you’re wasting hours or even days to plan one tweet, you’ve missed hundreds of conversations and most certainly have missed significant exposure.
 Tweet, post, and share videos when you can, outside of what’s on your editorial calendar.
 Learn your audience, learn the times of day your shares gain heightened exposure.
 Learn what your audience likes and dislikes.
 Don’t just sit and observe behind the scenes, “do something” about your need for gaining brand exposure.

-9. Keep your enemies close. – You may not enjoy what your enemies are doing on social media but it’s still VERY important to know how and why they are bashing your brand’s reputation.
+9. Keep your enemies close. – You may not enjoy what your enemies are doing on social media, but it’s still imperative to know how and why they are bashing your brand’s reputation.
 Always keep your enemies close, never respond in a negative way and always take the opportunity to make your online customers happy with positive and professional intent.
 You certainly can’t please everyone, but you can try and you can at last stay informed so you can steer your digital ship in the right direction.